📤

 Borrowers are allowed to repay at any time, even before the maturity date.
 The advantage of repaying early is that they can get a discount considering the utilization of the pool at the current time since repaying early is equivalent to making a fixed deposit.

-If Bob borrows 100 from a fixed pool with an interest rate to maturity of 10%, then his debt equals 110.
+For example: If Bob borrows $100 from a 1 year fixed pool with a fixed interest rate of 5% APR, then his debt equals $105 at maturity.

-In this way, if the utilization of a pool is high, then borrowers are also encouraged and incentivized to bring back liquidity soon.
+In this way, if the utilization of a pool gets higher, the new fixed deposit rate will be higher, and the fixed-rate borrowers are incentivized to bring back liquidity before the maturity date.

 Late Repayments